mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       private mongocrypt_t libmongocrypt_handle; // Handle to libmongocrypt.
       private Optional<MongoClient> mongocryptd_client; // Client to mongocryptd.
       private MongoClient keyvault_client; // Client used to run find on the key vault collection.
 This is either an external MongoClient or internal_client. private MongoClient metadata_client; // Client used to run listCollections.
-This is either an external MongoClient or internal_client. private Optional<MongoClient> internal_client; // An internal MongoClient.
+This is either the parent MongoClient or internal_client. private Optional<MongoClient> internal_client; // An internal MongoClient.
 Created if no external keyVaultClient and/or metadataClient was set.
    }